Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_endings.md

-# Add Different Story Endings
+# Add Different Endings

-Perfect, Branching Story Master!
-Your story has choices!
-But every great story needs different ENDINGS!
-Can you create multiple endings - some good, some bad?
+Create multiple endings - some good, some bad!

-## 🎯 Today's Mission
-Add different endings to your story - not everyone wins!

-## 📚 Before You Start
-You know how to create nested choices with `if/else`.

-## Let's Do It!
+## What to Do
-1. Read the code - see the different endings!
-2. Press the green **Run** button
+1. Press Run
-3. Try different choices to see all the endings!
+2. Try different choices to see all endings!

 ```python
 print("=== THE ENCHANTED CASTLE ===")